vandanajamnal02/newSpaceAutomation/README.md

 protractor Automation
 ##  to run automation :

-first Need to run Mvane Project in localhost
+first Need to run Pet Maven Project in localhost

 ```Do git clone```